protolambda/rumor/README.md

 There are a few subcommands to choose the mode of operation:

 ```
-  shell       Rumor as a human-readable shell
+  attach      Attach to a running rumor server
   bare        Rumor as a bare JSON-formatted input/output process, suitable for use as subprocess.
-Optionally read input from a file instead of stdin.
+  file        Run rom a file
+  help        Help about any command
   serve       Rumor as a server to attach to
-  attach      Attach to a running rumor server
+  shell       Rumor as a human-readable shell
 ```

 Serve and attach supported types: `ws` (http upgraded to websocket, optional auth key), `tcp` (raw socket), `ipc` (Unix socket)